Brightening vs Whitening: What's the Difference?

 No, brightening products cannot change your natural skin color.
 They work by fading dark spots and evening out uneven patches caused by sun damage, acne, or hormonal changes.

-If a product claims to change your overall skin color, it's a whitening product—not brightening—and likely contains harmful ingredients.
+If a product claims to change your overall skin color, it is a whitening product — not brightening — and likely contains harmful ingredients.

 Why is whitening considered harmful?